MSc Cyber Security

 Study the theory as well as practical techniques in the field of cyber security.
 The degree provides an opportunity for recent graduates or professionals in the computing industry to enhance their knowledge or move into cyber security.

-- Part-time 2-5 years
+DurationFull-time – 1 year; Part-time – 2 years

 - 9 programs

 An applicant will normally be expected to possess at least one of the following:

 - A minimum of a second class honours degree in a relevant subject such as computer science, mathematics, physics or engineering

 - A relevant professional qualification of an equivalent level

 - A lower qualification plus appropriate and relevant experience at a professional level, or

 - Satisfactory independent evidence of working for several years in a position that would normally be occupied by an honours graduate, in a relevant area (such as the IT sector), which would lead to gaining benefit from the degree.